 What does it look like?

-Deciduous, climbing, layering vine to 20 m tall with very long, woody stems with six prominent ribs (appear as furrows in older vines) and pale, easily rubbed-off bark.
+Deciduous, climbing, layering vine (<20 m tall) with very long, woody stems with six prominent ribs (appear as furrows in older vines) and pale, easily rubbed-off bark.
 Leaves are arranged in opposite pairs on the stems, and are made up of five (rarely three) widely spaced leaflets that fall in autumn.
 Thin, papery leaftlets are sparsely hairy and have bluntly toothed or smooth edges.
-Creamy white, fragrant flowers (2-3 cm diameter) produced from December to May, followed by grey, hairy seeds (2-3 mm long) with distinctive white plumes (3-4 cm long) in dense, fluffy clusters persisting over winter (hence the 'old man's beard').
+Creamy white, fragrant flowers (2-3 cm diameter, Dec-May) are followed by grey, hairy seeds (2-3 mm long) with distinctive white plumes (3-4 cm long) in dense, fluffy clusters persisting over winter (hence the 'old man's beard').
+N

 Are there any similar species?

-Native Clematis species, C. paniculata is a hardy climber with large white flowers, C. marata scrambles through shrubs with small yellow flowers, C. foetida has strong lemon-scented flowers.
-The native jasmine, Parsonsia capularis, is also lovely.
-Note all native clematis species are evergreen, have 3 leaflets (except the leafless C. afoliata), unfurrowed stems, and flower from August to December.
-All exotic species that are found in the wild are deciduous and flower from December to May (except the occasionally weedy, pink-flowered C. montana which flowers from October to December).
+All native clematis species are evergreen, have 3 leaflets (except the leafless C. afoliata), unfurrowed stems, and flower from August to December.
+All exotic species that are found in the wild are deciduous (flowers Dec-May), except the occasionally weedy, pink-flowered C. montana (flowers Oct-Dec).

 Why is it weedy?